Nottingham derby: History

 The two clubs rarely meet as they are in different tiers of the league system and supporters generally view other regional clubs as more prominent rivals.
 However, recent years have seen incidents of trouble between supporters.
 In 2007, a 'friendly' match between the clubs saw violence erupt after the final whistle.
 And in 2017, several followers of both sides were convicted of taking part in a prearranged mass brawl in a pub in Nottingham.
 Another friendly match the previous summer also saw four arrests.
-Trouble broke out once again at a pre-season 'friendly' in July 2022, with fighting between fans and stewards in the stands spilling on to the pitch.
+Trouble broke out once again at a pre-season 'friendly' in July 2022, with fighting between County fans and Forest fans sat in the home end spilling on to the pitch.
 The game ended in a 2–2 draw.
-The teams met again in July 2023 with Forest coming out 1-0 winners.
+The teams met again in July 2023 and July 2026 with Forest coming out respectively 1-0 and 2-0 winners.

 Statistics

 The two clubs have met a total of 94 times in the League, FA Cup and League Cup.
 The two sides have contested games in a number of other competitions including the Nottinghamshire County Senior Cup and the Anglo-Italian Cup.
 The results and statistics from those games are not included below.